HLT54121 Diploma of Nursing

 If you have relevant qualifications or experience, eligible for credit towards your course and a reduction in tuition costs.

-Please speak to one of our Course and Careers Advisor to advise them on the experience or previous study you have.
+Please speak to one of our Future Student Advisor to advise them on the experience or previous study you have.

 As well as Health scholarships, we offer a wide range of scholarships for domestic and international students, including Industry and Indigenous scholarships.